VanderbiltML/vanderbiltml1.github.io/index.md

    * [vu.edu/ML](https://vu.edu/ml/) and [vanderbi.lt/ML](https://vanderbi.lt/ml/) will now redirect to this page.
    * Our virtual (Zoom) talks are on Mondays at 12:10 PM CT and typically last for 1 hour (approximately 45 to 50-minute talk plus Q&A).
    * Join the [MLSS Group](https://groups.google.com/forum/#!forum/vanderbiltmlss/join) for discussions and notifications of upcoming talks.
+   * Visit this site at the scheduled time to attend.
+If you are not affiliated with Vanderbilt, request your access [here](https://forms.gle/zijM9mau411Sx5M78).
 </div>

 {% for category in site.data.talks %}